And that’s intimidating.

 What, then, can we say about how to be smart?

 The simplest, most direct way to be smart is to build deep knowledge about things you care about.

 Building knowledge of an area improves your memory, thinking, and decisions about that topic.
 As you apply the principles below to acquire pockets of knowledge about various matters, you will find that you both know more and learn new things more easily.
-This happens in part because background knowledge serves as a catalyst when you employ learning and study skills to tackle new topics.
+This happens in part because background knowledge serves as a catalyst when you employ learning strategies to tackle new topics.
 That is the real essence of being smart.

 Several sites share interesting ideas about how to be smart.
 The first is my favorite, and the rest are in no particular order: